degensprotocol/degens-contract/docs/protocol.md

 This permits the following use-cases:

 * A market maker may wish to offer markets on a variety of sports, but limit the total amount of liquidity per-sport.
 This can be done by choosing an orderGroup when creating a batch of orders for each sport.
 In this case, the total possible exposure for each sport will be limited.
 * When continually creating orders with short expiry times, it is desirable to create a new order before the older order expires, and replace the old order with the new one so that users are less likely to trade on expired orders.
 However, this could introduce a vulnerability in that there is a period of time where both orders are valid.
 If a user stores the old order and waits for the new order, he or she could trade on both of them, doubling the desired maximum exposure for the order creator.
 Using order groups, this can be solved by giving the new order the same order group as the old order.
 Sophisticated orderbook nodes can also automatically do the replacement of old about-to-expire orders by looking for duplicate fill hashes.
 Note that this technique can be relied on to replace an order with a better price (for the taker) but not a worse price, since the taker could simply use the original order to get the better price.
-To remove these orders, a maker must cancel or soft cancel (if applicable, see [matching](#matching)).
+To remove these orders, a maker must cancel or, if applicable, [soft cancel](#matching).